Fruit Impossible to Count

 Planting Spiritual Seeds

-As Christians we frequently plant spiritual seeds in other people’s souls, sometimes without even knowing it.
-At other times we’re deliberate in sharing our faith, but sometimes I think our unconscious witness is greater.
+As Christians, we frequently plant spiritual seeds in other people’s souls, sometimes without even knowing it.
+At other times we’re deliberate in sharing our faith.
+Yet I often think our unconscious witness is greater.

 Because of the Holy Spirit.

 What is our unconscious witness?
 It’s the salt and light flowing naturally out of our lives as we grow in maturity as Christians.
 Our actions, words and attitudes start to reflect Jesus more and more.
 I find the Holy Spirit will use even the smallest things we do to draw people to Christ.